Rooftop tiles.

 Check out the resources below to learn more about Habitat’s work.

 The first edition of this catalogue, published in 2013, collected more than 60 case studies describing a breadth of Habitat disaster response projects around the world.
-To account for disaster risk reduction and response projects implemented since 2013, we have designed a series of five thematic editions.
-This is the first of the series, dedicated to Habitat’s disaster risk reduction and response work in urban environments.
+To account for disaster risk reduction and response projects implemented since 2013, we are developing a series of five thematic editions.

 Home Equals year one progress report